Applying custom attributes to Glossary

 Overview

-Apply text-based custom attributes (created by Org admins) to glossary assets including Terms, Categories, and Glossaries.
+Apply custom attributes (created by Org admins) to glossary assets including Terms, Categories, and Glossaries.
 Applying attributes is done from the Glossary right panel using the standard edit/change-request workflows.

 What this works